 Chapter 8

-PHYSICAL FITNESS PROGRAM
+PHYSICAL TRAINING PROGRAM

 8.1.
 General.
 Although AFJROTC does not have cadet weight or physical fitness training (PFT) standards, we encourage cadets to establish their own physical fitness training program.
 For cadets enrolling in a college ROTC program, service academy, or for those enlisting in a military service, they will have to attain and maintain weight and physical fitness standards, Figure 8.1.
 If you start a program now and stay physically active, you will reap the benefits of a physically fit body throughout your adulthood.
 If you are physically fit, you will perform better in school and in all of your activities.
 For your guidance and information, the ASI will have all information on AFJROTC Standards and Awards in his or her office.
 Cadets’ standards are outlined in accordance with his or her gender and age, Figure 8.2.